 Showcase different perspectives

-If possible, include both close-up shots and full-body shots of models wearing clothing so that viewers can get an idea of what each piece looks like from multiple angles.
+If possible, include both close-up shots and full-body shots of models wearing the clothing so that viewers can get an idea of what each piece looks like from different shot angles.
 This will give them more insight into how each garment fits within the overall collection or theme.

 Make notes

 One of the most important aspects of creating a fashion design mood board is selecting your color palette or color scheme.
-An effective color palette can create visual impact, evoke emotion, and set the tone for your collection.
+An effective color plan can create visual impact, evoke emotion, and set the tone for your collection, especially when arranged using a digital mood board creator.

 How to Make a Fashion Mood Board Fashion mood board examples